Stock events for Texas Pacific Land Corp. (TPL)

 Ownership

-Texas Pacific Land Corp. has significant institutional ownership, with institutional investors holding approximately 71% to 77.13% of the company's shares.
-Major institutional owners include Horizon Kinetics Asset Management LLC, Vanguard Group Inc, and BlackRock, Inc. Individual insider ownership accounts for approximately 10.88% of the company, with Horizon Kinetics Asset Management LLC being the largest individual shareholder.
+Texas Pacific Land Corp. has significant institutional ownership, with institutions holding between 71% and 87.18% of the shares.
+The general public holds approximately 17.26% to 29% of the company, and insiders hold about 6.90% of the stock.
+Major institutional owners include Horizon Kinetics Asset Management LLC, Vanguard Group Inc, and BlackRock, Inc.